lerina/lerina.github.io/index.md

 <section class="sponsors-wrapper clearfix">
 <main class="content-area">

-Software Development happens way before any lines of code is hatched.
+One can safely say that `Software Development` happens way before any line of code is hatched.
-Whether one is a software engineer, a web developer or an old school hacker the process remains the same;
+Whether one is a software engineer, a web developer or an old school hacker the core principles remains the same;

-**Solution Development**

-Domain knownledge and Problem solving and solution modeling comes first.

-**Software Design**

-In fact it comes way before Software Design and trial Spikes show up on the horizon.

-**Software Writing - _Coding_**

-Once a technical solution emerges, the actual Code implementation is interlaced between alternating cycles of Solution Development and Software Design.

-There are many methodologies, frameworks and buzzword of the months in this field but some core principles remain indispensable.
-Among them, a particulary value the principles of:

 - Clarity and Understanding through openness and adventure.
 - Creativity in Coding      through concise explicitness and structure.